How I Felt After 70 Days of Lying in Bed for Science

 That’s not to say my days were completely blithe.
 I was still shitting in a bedpan, after all.
 I still experienced moments of fear and anxiety.
 I was certain that I was one bad day away from a mental breakdown—how could I possibly just drift through ten weeks in bed?

 The most intense anxiety during this time actually stemmed from my girlfriend’s upcoming visit.
-I was fully aware of my odd mental state and I was certain I looked pretty foul, though I hadn’t glanced in a mirror in over a month.
+I was fully aware of my odd mental state, and I was certain I looked pretty foul, though I hadn’t glanced in a mirror in more than a month.
 What would our visit be like when I couldn’t even stand up to properly greet her?
 Was I even capable of extended conversation after so many hours of solitude?
 How would she react when she saw me in shambles: detached, vulnerable, and dependent?
-Tears were inevitable and I wouldn’t even be able to comfort her the way I should.
+Tears were inevitable, and I wouldn’t even be able to comfort her the way I should.

 As soon as she came into the hospital wing, she jumped on the bed to hug and kiss me.
 A rush of euphoric release was immediately interrupted as a nurse rushed in to inform her that she could not be on the bed at any time.
 In fact, she wasn’t allowed to even touch the bed “for safety reasons.”
-We had been waiting for over two months to see one another, and this was how it had to be.
+We had been waiting for more than two months to see each other, and this was how it had to be.

 She sat in a chair by my side as we talked for three days.
 Physical contact was limited.
 We couldn’t explore the town together.
 We couldn’t even share a meal, since guests weren’t allowed to bring outside food into the unit.
 When lights out came around, she drove back to her hotel to sleep alone.
 It was a cruel tease that reminded us both of what we were missing.
 It shook me from my meditative state and reawakened a desire for my former life outside the hospital walls.